Once upon a time there was a princess.

 - What behavioural adaptations might we expect when animals become fearful?
 Do they run?
 Climb a tree?
 Burrow?

-The answers to these questions will help us arrange an environment that’s likely to provide the new animal with an interesting, safe and enriched environment that gives the opportunity of carrying out natural behavior patterns.
+The answers to these questions will help us arrange an environment that’s likely to provide the animal with an interesting, safe and enriched environment that gives the opportunity of carrying out natural behaviour patterns.

-In my opinion, the primary gift of Applied Ethology to Animal Welfare is in preventing behavioural problems, as well as providing opportunities for natural behaviours.
+In my opinion, the primary gift of Applied Ethology to Animal Welfare is in preventing unwanted behaviour, as well as providing opportunities for a wide range of natural behaviours.

 Veterinary Medicine.

-The obvious value of Veterinary Medicine to Animal Welfare regards the physiological welfare of the animal.
-But some of the latest findings in the area of Veterinary Medicine is about the effect of medical conditions and physiological imbalances on behavior.
+To me, the obvious value of Veterinary Medicine to Animal Welfare regards the physical and physiological welfare of the animal.
+But some of the latest findings in the area of Veterinary Medicine is about the effect of medical conditions and physiological imbalances on behaviour.

-- Pain influences behavior – in dogs, it’s been found that noise phobias are often associated with pain.
+- Pain influences behaviour – in dogs, it’s been found that noise phobias are often associated with pain.
 Address the pain, solve the behavioural problem.

-- Nutrition influences behavior – by changing the diet, behavior may change.
+- Nutrition influences behaviour – by changing the diet, behaviour may change.

 It seems there’s a paradigm shift going on in the veterinary community, and it stems from this short and sweet realization: